Obama's last trip will be to a divided Europe

 - Obama will meet one-on-one with Merkel

-(CNN)On his final state tour as President of the United States, Barack Obama will visit the Acropolis, the ancient Greek monument known as the "cradle of democracy".
+(CNN)On his final state tour as President of the United States, Barack Obama visited the Acropolis, the ancient Greek monument known as the "cradle of democracy".

 The white pillars of the Parthenon, which sits at the top of the Acropolis, still stand strong 2,500 years on - a symbolic testament to the enduring idea of a government by and for the people.
-In the words of the Athenian general Pericles, "a government in the hands of the many, not the few".
+In the words of the Athenian general Pericles, "a government in the hands of the many, not the few."

-This time, President Obama comes to Europe as the defeated champion of two causes lost to democratic votes: opposition both to the election of Donald Trump as President and "Brexit", the British vote to leave the European Union.
+This time, President Obama comes to Europe as the defeated champion of two causes lost to democratic votes: opposition both to the election of Donald Trump as President and "Brexit," the British vote to leave the European Union.

 For both the US and the EU, these are uncharted waters: how will President-elect Trump -- the only candidate in US history to have won without any experience in government, the law or the military -- deal with Europe, but especially the European Union?